 Away from all the crowd of Bali there is another paradise called Nusa islands.
 If you have searched the images of beaches of Bali you probably might have seen the picture of Kelingking beach (shown below), but the funny thing is that it is not actually in Bali but in Nusa islands!
 Nusa islands offer you this and a lot other mesmerizing things including breathtaking beaches, cliff points, snorkeling with Manta rays and many more; all this is just 30 minutes away from Bali, by sea.
 If you are visiting Bali, Nusa islands is a place that you should not miss.

 It is actually a group of three small islands – Nusa Lembongan, the first one and most probably your first pit stop, followed by Nusa Ceningan, the smallest of three and last but not the least – Nusa Penida, the largest among them, where you should spend more time.

 In 2018, I visited Bali with my friend and undoubtedly the highlight of my trip was the time I spent in Nusa islands.
 We stayed there for 3 days.
 On the first day we covered Lembongan and Ceningan, then the next two days we were in Penida.
-The only regret I have is that I wished I had more time to spend there.
+The only regret I have is that I wish I had more time to spend there.

 So this itinerary helps you to plan a 3 days trip to Nusa islands, based on how we spent our time there.
-But I seriously suggest you spend more days if possible to explore these islands in much more relaxed way.
+But I really suggest you spend more days if possible to explore these islands in much more relaxed way.

 Speedboats operated by the private operators are the best option to reach Nusa islands.
 Most of the operators take you to Lembongan, the first island, from the harbors of Sanur/Serangan/Padang bai in Bali.
 It takes around 30 minutes to reach Lembongan.